South Carolina Licensing Overview for Manicurists and Nail Technicians

 The nail technician school requirement is the first hurdle you will need to clear to qualify for a license in South Carolina.
 You will need to enroll in a school approved by the state’s Board of Cosmetology that offers a program consisting of at least 300 hours of manicurist courses.

-Your nail technician courses must include the following:
+Your nail technician courses must include:

 Nail technology – 105 hours